 Safety in any occupation is important, but the stakes are even higher in jobs like those involving the use of heavy equipment.
 The “heavy” in heavy equipment is certainly not a misnomer, so as a worker you need to be careful on the job.

-Wearing the proper safety equipment for the job you are performing goes a long way toward ensuring your personal safety.
+Wearing the proper for the job you are performing goes a long way toward ensuring your personal safety.
 The right gear also helps minimize bodily harm when mishaps do occur, and they certainly do occur.

 Get a Leg Up on Your Peers